-Item No. Infrastructure and other elements Performance targets Performance measures 5.11 Sports Courts, including but not limited to tennis, basketball, netball, cricket pitch and sports goals.
-Court surfaces are fit for purpose with goal posts, nets and seating areas where relevant.
-Courts are available for use in accordance with the terms of lease agreement.
-Maintenance is carried out as required.
-5.12 Sports lighting Sports lighting infrastructure illuminates sporting fields, courts and nearby equipment to ensure these areas are safe and fit for purpose.
+Item no. Infrastructure and other elements Performance targets Performance measures Where accessible play elements are provided accessible pathways, materials, car parking and amenities will be considered.
+Non-conformance will inform priority of corrective actions and addressed according to risk assessment.
+Development and maintenance of playgrounds is carried out in accordance with Council's Playground Guide.
+Playgrounds are cleaned as required.
+5.11 Sports Courts, including but not limited to tennis, basketball, netball, cricket pitch and sports goals.
+Court surfaces and cricket pitch are maintained and managed by Council and are fit for purpose with goal posts, nets and seating areas where relevant.
+Maintenance is carried out as required and court surfaces are available for use in accordance with the seasonal ongoing hire conditions.
+5.12 Sports lighting Floodlight infrastructure illuminates pathways, sporting fields and nearby equipment to ensure these areas are safe and fit for purpose.
 Maintenance and repair work is undertaken to maintain flood lights in accordance with Australian Standards and /or the relevant sporting code requirements.
-5.13 Telecommunications Infrastructure (third party) Telecommunications infrastructure is managed and maintained by the owner in accordance with the lease and the requirements of the Local Government Act 1999 and the Telecommunications Act 1997 (Cwlth).
-Review of terms and conditions undertaken at the end of each lease period to determine compliance by lessee.
+5.13 Sporting Oval The turf and associated infrastructure are provided and maintained in line with Council's Open Space Policy.
+Council will regularly inspect the condition of the oval and associated infrastructure and undertake maintenance and renewal works as required.